 Section 2 of this report summarizes relevant RMA background, Section 3 presents changes made to land use controls during the monitoring period, Sections 4 and 5 describe the applicable land use controls, and Section 6 discusses engineering controls.
-Section 7 discusses the monitoring and evaluation of the controls including follow up on any corrective actions from prior years.
-Section 8 describes required notifications.
+Section 7 discusses monitoring and evaluation of the controls including follow up on any corrective actions from prior years.
+Section 8 describes the required notifications.
 Section 9 presents corrective actions indicated by the monitoring and evaluation and Section 10 provides conclusions.

-This evaluation covers the period for Fiscal Year 2023 (FY23), October 1, 2022 through September 30, 2023.
+This evaluation covers the period for Fiscal Year 2024 (FY24), October 1, 2023 through September 30, 2024.